 "Vaccine shedding," on the other hand, is the idea that those who are vaccinated are leaving bits of the virus wherever they go as a side effect of the vaccine.
 While there are documented cases of this phenomenon, it's only in live virus vaccines, noted Vaccine, and even then, the risk they pose is extremely minimal in most cases.

-This is because getting a live virus or live attenuated vaccine is not the same as getting the virus, and therefore it is far less contagious.
-That doesn't mean that pediatricians should forget about the risks entirely, and they don't.
+Simply put, vaccine shedding isn’t a thing.
+This is because getting a vaccine or live attenuated vaccine is not the same as getting the virus, and therefore it is far less contagious.
+That doesn't mean that doctors should forget about the risks entirely — and they don't.
 They're always researching the ways vaccines interact with the community and how vaccines could affect those most vulnerable, like those who are immunodeficient or other populations like premature babies.
 In fact, a recent study in Pediatrics looked at babies in the NICU.
 All very ill or young, some were vaccinated with the live attenuated rotavirus vaccine and others were not.
 None of the unvaccinated babies contracted the virus, determining the risk at nearly nil.
 These are some of the most at-risk children around, and none of them got it.